 - Kali River Rapids – Take a trip down the raging rainforest river.
 Caution, you will get wet.

-- Expedition Everest - Disney's newest roller coaster is a thrilling trip into the land of the Yeti.
+- Expedition Everest – This roller coaster is a thrilling trip into the land of the Yeti.

 Animal Kingdom at Night

-Starting Memorial Day weekend 2016, Animal is staying open after dark for the first time ever! experience attractions like Expedition Everest and Kali River Rapids at night, or take a special ride on Kilimanjaro Safaris with magical lighting that mimics sunset on the savannah.
+In 2016, Animal Kingdom began to stay open after sunset for the first time ever!
+Experiences and attractions like Expedition Everest and Kali River Rapids were open at night, and special rides on Kilimanjaro Safaris with magical lighting that mimics sunset on the savannah.

 - Tree of Life Watch as the park’s icon comes alive each night with special projections and lighting.